ChrisZieba/youmix/README.md

 # YouMix

-This is a Google chrome extension to add audio filters to youtube videos. **Why?** I listen to a lot of music through YouTube, and every now and then I wonder what certain songs would sound like with certain filters applied.
+YouMix is a Google Chrome extension to add audio filters to youtube videos. **Why?** If you listen to a lot of music through YouTube, every now and then you may wonder what certain songs sound like with filters applied.
 It's a fun extenstion if you're interested in getting a different perpective from a song.
+The extension loads in any [YouTube](https://youtube.com) page with an HTML5 video player in the DOM.

 ## Screenshots

 ### Presets
 - Biquad Filter
+ - The [BiquadFilterNode](https://developer.mozilla.org/en-US/docs/Web/API/BiquadFilterNode) interface represents a simple low-order filter.
 - Distortion
+  - The [WaveShaperNode](https://developer.mozilla.org/en-US/docs/Web/API/WaveShaperNode) interface represents a non-linear distorter.
 - Compressor
-  - The DynamicsCompressorNode interface provides a compression effect, which lowers the volume of the loudest parts of the signal in order to help prevent clipping and distortion that can occur when multiple sounds are played and multiplexed together at once.
-See more:
+  - The [DynamicsCompressorNode](https://developer.mozilla.org/en-US/docs/Web/API/DynamicsCompressorNode) interface provides a compression effect, which lowers the volume of the loudest parts of the signal in order to help prevent clipping and distortion that can occur when multiple sounds are played and multiplexed together at once.

 ## TODO